 one day to ongoing opportunities are a good match for individuals, families, groups, businesses and more.
 Learn more below and decide how you would like to get involved.

 Upcoming volunteer events/opportunities:

-- 3rd Saturday of each month - Heritage Adopt-A-Park work party
+3rd Saturday of most months - Heritage Adopt-A-Park work party

-- 2nd Saturday of each month - Hearthwood Adopt-A-Park work party
+2nd Saturday of most months - Hearthwood Adopt-A-Park work party

-- Thursdays throughout the month - #VancouverVolunTEEN - will start again in spring 2015
+Thursdays throughout the month - #VancouverVolunTEEN - will start again in March 2015